 – About the structure

 There is an interesting entry by American poet and critic James Russell Lowell in which he compares Daniel Defoe’s Robinson Crusoe to Cervantes Don Quijote.
 He says that Don Quijote is “less verisimilar as a narrative” and that he is not even sure that it is a narrative as such.
-(The full quote appears in Ilan Stavans Quixote, The Novel and the World; 9, American Exceptionalism).
-If that is true of Don Quijote (which I am not sure), it is also true of the Book of Revelation.
+(The full quote appears in Ilan Stavans Quixote, The Novel and the World; 9, American ExceptionalismHere is in brief: “A lifelong reader of the novel, Lowell also delivered a lecture, circa 1885, at the Working Men’s College in London, in which he described this most engaging of books, … Continue reading).
+If that is true of Don Quijote (which I am not sure), it is also true of the Book of Revelation.”

 “Narrative” is certainly a big word in music too, a word that divides audiences, composers, and academics.
 To what an extent the score of Apocalypsis Iesu reflects a narrative (that included in the Book of Revelation), or constitutes a narrative (that which the music itself may trace through devices and techniques characteristically hers) is an open question.
 The same as Don Quijote the task of the author is to put together a good number of dramatic events that at time contradict each others, and even show a perplexing degree of incongruity.